EricLBuehler/The-Neuron/assembly.md

 ![Neuron](/images/neuron.jpg)

-Before assembly, be sure you have all of the following [parts](https://github.com/EricLBuehler/The-Neuron#parts).
+Before assembly, be sure you have all of [these](https://github.com/EricLBuehler/The-Neuron#parts) parts.

 1. Setup the Raspberry Pi with 64-Bit Raspberry Pi OS.
 Be sure to enable VNC and SSH.